U.S.-led air strikes intensify as Syria conflict destabilizes Turkey

 The battle for Kobani has ground on for nearly a month, although Kurdish fighters on Monday managed to replace an Islamic State flag in the West of the town with one of their own.
 The fighters, known as Popular Protection Units (YPG) want Turkey to allow them to bring arms across the border.

 In the Turkish town of Suruc, 10 km (6 miles) from the Syrian frontier, a funeral for four female YPG fighters was being held.
-Hundreds at the cemetery chanted: “Murderer Erdogan”.
+Hundreds at the cemetery chanted: “Murderer Erdogan” in Turkish and also “long live YPG” in Kurdish.

+Sehahmed, 42, at the cemetery to visit the grave of his son who was a YPG fighter and died only a few days ago, said if Turkey had intervened in Kobani, the town would have been saved.

+“For days now they are just watching our people get killed.
+Obama is too late too.
+(Islamic State) is now inside the city, they’re on the streets.
+The air strikes won’t work, it will only delay the inevitable.
+Its too late for us.
+Our poor people, we face one disaster after another.”

 At least six air strikes, gunfire and shelling could be heard from Mursitpinar on the Turkish side of the border on Tuesday, where Kurds, many with relatives fighting in Kobani, have maintained a vigil, watching the fighting from hillsides.